 I like this era of Peugeot bikes, a time when technology was changing and the brand’s grip on the market was slowly but surely slipping away.
 Peugeot were still making cool bikes at this time, I’m in doubt about it.
 In fact, some of my favourite bikes over the years have been Peugeot bikes made between 1984 – 1990.
-This particular model might not have the bragging rights of a Triathlon or PY10 LS with its inferior 501 frameset, but it was good quality bike, built with French components.
+This particular model, the Peugeot PH 501, might not have the bragging rights of a Triathlon or PY10 LS with its inferior 501 frameset, but it was good quality bike, built with French components.

 I can date this bike to 1985, because the Maillard Helicomatic hubs are stamped with the year they were made.
-I’ve just made a video about overhauling a rear Helicomatic hub in a video on Youtube, I will upload it shortly.
-It’s a 12 speed, 57cm with Huret derailleurs which may be on the bland side but are efficient components.
+I’ve just made a video about overhauling a rear Helicomatic hub in a video on Youtube.
+The Peugeot PH 501 is a 12 speed, 57cm with Huret derailleurs which may be on the bland side but are efficient components.
 In fact, nearly ever part on this bike was French made.
 Shimano had yet to dominate French brands at this stage of the 1980’s.
 But there was something not quite right with this bike.
 If you look at the bike straight on, there is something slightly amiss.
 I began to see it while I was making the video above, and the more I looked at it, the more I realised there was a problem here.

 The Drama Begins